hypirion/moon-castle/README.md

 Copyright © 2013 by [hyPiRion](https://github.com/hyPiRion) and
 contributors.

-Distributed under the [Eclipse Public License, version 1.0][license].
+Distributed under the [MIT License][license].
 You can find a copy in the root of this repository with the name `LICENSE`.

-[license]: http://www.eclipse.org/legal/epl-v10.html "Eclipse Public License, version 1.0"
+[license]: http://opensource.org/licenses/MIT "The MIT License"